AlvinToh/go-programming-projects/README.md

     go mod init github.com/your_username/your_repository
     ```

-2. Clone one of the following service directories to use as a Go service template for web application:
+2. Clone one of the following service directories to use as a Go service recommended template for web application:
 1. Go Standard Library
     - `go-bookstore`
+    - `go-serverless-yt`
 2. Go Fiber
     - `go-fiber-crm-basic`
     - `go-fiber-mongo-hrms`